longndt/react-course/README.md

 ### **Step 7: Review and Reflect**

 **Goal**: Solidify learning before moving forward
-- Review your lab code vs. examples code
+- Review your lab code vs. example code
 - What did you learn?
 - What was challenging?
 - What would you do differently?